 - 3. You must be at least 18 years of age and a resident of California.
 You must (1) present a picture ID proving your age of at least 18 and (2) submit proof of residency in California.
 A California driver's license or California ID card will suffice for both requirements.
 If you do not have one of these, a picture ID proving your age (for example a driver's license from another state, or a passport) and proof of California residency (for example a lease agreement or a PG&E bill) together will suffice.

 The certificate you will receive from me entitles you to shop at medical marijuana dispensaries throughout California.
 Your certificate will be valid for one year (the maximum allowed by state law), unless there is a really outstanding reason to make it for a shorter period of time.
 Once you have the certificate I issue to you, the state of California can issue you a card, however it has no real meaning as it does not entitle you to any additional benefits.
 It is a voluntary program which costs money, puts you on a government list and does nothing else.

-Knowing all this, if you are ready for an appointment, please write me at firstname.lastname@example.org
+Knowing all this, if you are ready for an appointment, please use the form at the top of this page or write me at email@example.com

 .
 I will respond with all necessary information including day, time, address (in Santa Rosa), etc. When you write, give me your phone number

 for my records and whether you need me as the diagnosing physician

 .
 If you have limitations on when you can come to the office, please let me know what they are and I will try to accommodate your schedule.